AdobeDocs/id-service.en/help/implementation-guides/standard.md

 New [!DNL Analytics] customers should [create a report suite](https://marketing.adobe.com/resources/help/en_US/reference/new_report_suite.html) for data collection.

-## Implement the Experience Platform Identity Service with DTM {#task-a659cf19dea84ad48edabe0b72ef9f5c}
+## Implement the Experience Cloud Identity Service with DTM {#task-a659cf19dea84ad48edabe0b72ef9f5c}

 Follow these steps to implement the ID service with Dynamic Tag Management (DTM).